tmatofa/quickstart-eks-cdk-python/README.md

 5. Run `export CDK_DEPLOY_ACCOUNT=123456789123` replacing 123456789123 with your AWS account number
 6. (Optional) If you want to make an existing IAM User or Role the cluster admin rather than creating a new one then edit `cluster-bootstrap/cdk.json` and comment out the current cluster_admin_role and uncomment the one beneath it and fill in the ARN of the User/Role you'd like there.
 7. (Only required the first time you use the CDK in this account) Run `cdk bootstrap` to create the S3 bucket where it puts the CDK puts its artifacts
-8. (Only required the first time Elasticsearch in VPC mode is used in this account) Run `aws iam create-service-linked-role --aws-service-name es.amazonaws.com`
+8. (Only required the first time OpenSearch in VPC mode is used in this account) Run `aws iam create-service-linked-role --aws-service-name es.amazonaws.com`
 9. Run `cdk deploy --require-approval never`

 ### (Optional) Deploy Open Policy Agent (OPA) Gatekeeper and the policies via Flux v2